If you have any involvement whatsoever with online learning, you’re going to need to wrap your head around SCORM.

-This builds on SCORM and adds more functionality, letting you track mobile learning and learning which takes place outside of the LMS.
+This standard builds on SCORM and adds more functionality.
+For instance, it empowers learning professionals to track informal learning experiences — the kind of learning that takes place outside of an LMS.
 It also makes learning records more mobile, so that learners can take their data with them when they change schools or jobs.

 Though xAPI is up and running, it will take a long time to dethrone the behemoth that is SCORM.
 So expect to see the incumbent supported by both LMSs and authoring tools for many years to come!